Strings

 This is useful for categorizing or flagging records based on prefixes in textual data.
 For example, identifying policies based on product code prefixes (e.g., "TERM-" for term life, "WL-" for whole life) or segmenting claims by a prefix in their claim ID (e.g., "AUTO-" for auto claims).

-When applied to a column of List[String]
+When applied to a column of List[String], such as a list of associated

 product features for a policy, the operation is performed element-wise on